cs3org/OCM-API/IETF-OCM-IP.md

 1. The OCM Server publishes its public keys at the Well-Known [RFC8615] path `/.well-known/jwks.json` in JWK format [RFC7517], and signs its server-to-server requests using HTTP Message Signatures [RFC9421].
+2. The Code Flow lets the Receiving Server exchange the `sharedSecret` for an access token whose format [OCM] leaves entirely at the issuer's discretion.

-2. Access tokens issued by the OCM Server's token endpoint are JWTs conforming to the JWT Profile for OAuth 2.0 Access Tokens [RFC9068], signed with the OCM Server's published key.
-Any party, including a third-party service, can verify such a token without contacting the OCM Server on a per-request basis.
+OCM-IP uses that freedom: it requires the OCM Server to issue these access tokens as JWTs conforming to the JWT Profile for OAuth 2.0 Access Tokens [RFC9068], signed with the OCM Server's published key.
+Any party, including a third-party service, can then verify such a token without contacting the OCM Server on a per-request basis.

 OCM-IP defines three integration modes that share a common authorization
 core: